Reveal-Energy-Services/orchid-python-api/README-dev.md

 - Create a branch for you work typically branching from `develop`
 - Make changes on your branch
 - Push your branch to the Azure DevOps repository
-- Create a pull request to have have others review your branch
+- Create a pull request to have others review your branch
 - When approved, complete your pull request to merge you work onto `develop`

 Although not enforced automatically, any changes will need to pass all existing unit and integration tests.